devsu/loopback-validations-mixin/README.md

 ...
 ```

-As you can see, you can set an optional `methodsFile` option, to define the file that contains the methods needed by the `validatesAsync` option.
+As you can see, you can set an optional `methodsFile` option, to define the file that contains the methods needed by `validatesAsync` and `validates` options.

 In the `employee-async-validations.js` file: